GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity is hard to build, easy to use, and hard to charge for.
-Complexity is easy to build, hard to use, and easy to charge for.
+> ### Very good professional programmers are ten times as productive as poor ones, at same training and two-year experience level.
 >
-> ~ *Chris Sacca*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts